 Activities : Birding, Camping, Hiking, Kayaking, Photography

-Arrive in Ushuaia, a small town at the "end of the world" surrounded by rugged peaks and glaciers, and transfer to your hotel.
-The following day, in the afternoon, the Expedition Team gets you settled aboard your ship as you sail into the Beagle Channel to start your Antarctic expedition.
+Arrive in Ushuaia, a small town at the "end of the world" surrounded by rugged peaks and glaciers, and transfer to your included hotel.

 Prepare for rough water, but do not be disappointed if your crossing is smooth sailing.
 The Drake is always changing.
 Time during these first days is largely spent chatting with other travelers and listening to the presentations given by your Expedition Team.